 Then the Lord said to Moses,

 Hands represent a lot.
 I am typing with mine right now.
 I don’t know what you do for a living, but more than likely, hands are involved.
-Feet carry us to places we may need to go and other places that can lead us to sin.
+Feet carry us to places we may need to go and other areas that can lead us to sin.

 So the women who sacrificed their mirrors could not see into the basin the priest looked upon.
 They gave them their reflectors to make sure their inner reflections were safe and purified.
 Rashi tells us that Moses did not want to accept these mirrors used for vanity, but that our Father told him that they were sacred to Him.
 The Hebrew men in Egypt were broken down and worked in slavery until they just wanted to collapse and die.
 Waking up another day was just another day of pain, beatings, and someone ruling over them.
 However, when they came home, their wives had looked into the mirror and tried to make their appearance beautiful for them.
 To take away the man’s pain and comfort him, the women used their arms and breast.
 The more the Egyptians afflicted them, the more they grew.
 It was due to the women and their love that they continued to populate and grow.

 So back to Aaron and the priest: These men had to be clean before they could enter into such a holy place.
 What if we thought that way?
-This washing took place every day and throughout the day.
+This washing occurred every day and throughout the day.
 What if we took it to a whole new level of thinking?
-Some of us go to our assemblies weekly, and we show up and we enter into worship.
+Some of us go to our assemblies weekly, and we show up, and we enter into worship.
 We may humbly bow, or we may raise our hands toward heaven.
 We may sit and listen to a message and leave feeling like a part of a family.
 Well hopefully.